RobinVA-UIT/robinva-uit.github.io/_posts/CTF_tournament/NNS_CTF_2026/Reverse Engineering/2026-09-08-FlagPointerRegister.md

 - `movzx r8d, byte ptr ds:[r8+rcx]`

 Move the value holded in [r8+rcx] to r8d, but it onlys take a byte (at the lower half).

+`movzx` is different from the classic `mov` since it zero-extends the retrived byte to 32-bit before writing to the destination.

 Because `r8d` (`r8`)'s value is only at between 0 and 7, the range to pay attention is between `[RCX]` (0x140002000) and `[RCX + 7]` (0x140002007).